 Agnieszka has co-authored several of GNWP’s publications, including the submission to the Global Study on UNSCR 1325; the Manual for Costing and Budgeting National Action Plans on UNSCR 1325, the policy brief on the synergies between CEDAW and the WPS resolutions, the Toolkit on Localization of UNSCR 1325 (Forthcoming) and the Study on Women’s Civil Society Perceptions on Sustaining Peace (Forthcoming – summary report available here).

-Before joining GNWP, Agnieszka worked on issues related to women, peace and security and conflict-related sexual violence with a number of organizations, including the ICRC and UN Women, with whom she supported the national consultations and planning on UNSCR 1325 in Jordan.
-Agnieszka also led the research on the role of religious leaders, and in particular women, in conflict and peacebuilding in Nigeria’s Middle Belt for Mercy Corps Nigeria.
-She holds a BA from the University of Oxford and a dual Master’s degree from SciencesPo Paris and the London School of Economics.
-Having lived and worked in Nigeria and Jordan, as well as New York, Geneva and Brussels, she strives to ensure that global policy developments are firmly rooted in the reality in the field, and drive positive change.
+Prior to joining GNWP, Agnieszka worked on issues related to women, peace and security and conflict-related sexual violence with the International Committee of the Red Cross, Mercy Corps and UN Women.
+She contributed to the development of the Jordanian National Action Plan for the implementation of UNSCR 1325; led the research on the role of religious leaders, in particular women, in conflict and peacebuilding in Nigeria’s Middle Belt; and managed the evaluation of ICRC’s efforts to prevent and respond to sexual violence in conflict and humanitarian emergencies.

+Agnieszka holds a BA from the University of Oxford and a dual Master’s degree from SciencesPo Paris and the London School of Economics.
+Having worked at both international and local level, she strives to ensure that global policy developments are firmly rooted in the reality in the field, and drive positive change.